 The sense of flow exists between spaces, created by thoughtful design and use of cohesive materiality.

-Douglas is a three-bedroom two-bathroom home that has a seperate laundry and butlers, with open-plan living, kitchen and dining spaces that cohesively flow to outdoor spaces.
+Douglas is a three-bedroom, two-bathroom home that also features a separate laundry and butler’s pantry.
+Moreover, the open-plan living, kitchen, and dining spaces cohesively flow into the outdoor areas.

 Built-in joinery is a clever space saver.